Retro Gaming Beat'em ups - A Few Brawlers You Gotta Play!

 Final Fight – SNES (1989)

-If you’re a fan of good games, you need to play Final Fight.
+If you’re a fan of Retro Gaming Beat'em ups, you need to play Final Fight.
 This isn’t just one of the best beat-em-ups, it’s one of the best arcades games of all time.
 It is the perfect distillation of the genre.
-You’re a gang of heroes out to avenge/save a damsel in distress and you have a license to brawl.
+You’re a gang of heroes out to avenge/save a damsel in distress, and you have a license to brawl.
 Final Fight has a ton of things going for it – the graphics are fantastic, the combat is deep and challenging and the enemies are varied, memorable and interesting.

-Did we miss some of your favorite beat-em-ups?
+Did we miss some of your favorite Retro Gaming Beat'em ups?
 Let us know in the comments.
 We’d love to hear from you about your brawling, button-mashing adventures.